cdl-geneseo/geneseo-dictionary/B/Break-out.md

 # Break out

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Break out

 Created by  Unknown User (tjc13), last modified on Nov 24, 2008

 VB: To leave a place or situation; &quot;I want to go home--let's break out.&quot; In OED in this sense.
 S96 VB-64% of the students surveyed identified this term as the growth of pimples.